-Skilled Workers: Best Ways to Immigrate to Canada
+Skilled Workers: The 3 Best Ways to Immigrate to Canada

 The most common question I get from skilled workers who want to move to Canada is "what's the best way to make the move?"
 The truth is that because everyone is in a unique situation and there are many ways to immigrate to Canada as a skilled worker, there is no single best way.